dproctor/secure-secret-santa/README.md

 rejecting candidate pairings that don't satisfy the conditions of a valid pairing.
 Right now, this enforces that no one gives to themselves, and that no one gives to their partner.
-We might consider adding that no two people give to eachother, or other such conditions.
+We might consider adding that no two people give to each other, or other such conditions.

 3. reveal assignments